balamou/JavaMake/README.md

         -------ENDED-------

         * Running this will generate .class files in the 'class' folder.
-        * The script will generate an error.txt file and automatically delete it after its use.

 ## TODO

 - [X] Add a --clear command to clear all the files generates by the bash script
-- [ ] Remove the need for generating an error.txt file
+- [X] Remove the need for generating an error.txt file
 - [ ] Allow users to install the bash file from command line
 - [ ] Make a configuration file that stores all the info like the name of the folder with the .class files.
 Also one that changed the color of the errors and